mbareta/starter-app/README.md

 any business logic.
 The application would have basic user auth, connection to DB and working frontend.

+## Requirements

+Make sure you have the following installed, configured and running:

+- Node 21 or higher
+- Postgresql

 ## Tech

 - NestJS powered backend
 - MikroORM models and DB queries
 - Vue3 with Vite for frontend

 ## Contents

 - `client` contains frontend files
 - `server` contains backend files
 - `fast-server` is just a simple fastify server showing how we can create multiple